-It’s easy with Safe Surfer to install an effective porn blocker on a home router.
-Along with protecting your privacy, we also use our own behind-the-scenes technology to block porn and other harmful online content.
+Safe Surfer makes it easy to install an effective porn blocker on your home Wi-Fi.
+Along with protecting your privacy, we also use our behind-the-scenes technology to block porn and other harmful online content.
 This guide will efficiently walk you through how to install protection.

 Step 1: Find the login details

-Some modern Wi-Fi network brands (such as Amazon eero, Google Nest, and TP-Link Deco) support changing the network settings from an app on your smartphone.
+Some modern Wi-Fi network brands support changing the network settings from an app on your smartphone.
+You’ll be looking for a menu called “DNS”.
 Otherwise, your home router will likely have the login details printed on a sticker.
-This sticker can usually be found on the rear or the bottom of the router.
-Sometimes the details can be hidden behind a sliding card.
+This sticker can usually be found on the rear or the bottom of the modem.
+Sometimes these details can be hidden behind a sliding card.

-For this particular router, the login details are the following:
+For this particular modem, the login details are the following:

 - IP address: 192.168.1.254

 If you can’t find the details, check the user manual.
 This can usually be found online by searching for the model and its default login details.
 You could also contact your Internet service provider (ISP) for assistance on how to change the DNS settings on your modem.

 Open your modem app, or enter the IP address you found into the top search bar of a web browser (such as Google Chrome or Firefox).

 Pro tip: If you get stuck, please feel free to open the chat bubble on this page and chat with us!
 Send us the model of your modem, and we can help you with the following installation steps.